Explore FREE downloadable educational materials.

 - The typical “signature” physical sign of mumps is visible swelling of one or both sides of the face under the ears and chin.
 Males, who are past puberty, can experience pain and extreme swelling of the testes and rarely, become sterile.
 Mumps is very rarely fatal.
 Continue reading quick facts…

-- Currently there are three mumps containing vaccines available in the U.S. MMRII, manufactured by Merck, and PRIORIX, manufactured by GlaxoSmithKline, contain live attenuated measles, mumps, and rubella virus.
+- There are three mumps containing vaccines available in the U.S. MMRII, manufactured by Merck, and PRIORIX, manufactured by GlaxoSmithKline, contain live attenuated measles, mumps, and rubella virus.
 ProQuad (MMR-V), also manufactured by Merck, contains live attenuated measles, mumps, rubella, and varicella virus.
 The CDC recommends that children get two doses of a mumps containing vaccine with the first dose given between ages 12-15 months, and the second dose given between ages 4-6 years;

 - Common side effects from the MMR or MMR-V vaccine include low-grade fever, skin rash, itching, hives, swelling, reddening of skin, and weakness.
 Reported serious adverse reactions following MMR and MMR-V vaccination include seizures, brain inflammation and encephalopathy; thrombocytopenia; joint, muscle and nerve pain; gastrointestinal disorders; measles like rash; conjunctivitis and other serious health problems Continue reading quick facts...

 NVIC encourages you to become fully informed about mumps and the mumps vaccine by reading all sections in the Table of Contents below, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.